 The Regulatory Reform (Fire Safety) Order 2005 requires the Responsible Person (RP) of any commercial premises (and that includes blocks of flats) to carry out a fire risk assessment, including measures to reduce or eliminate the risk of fire, and identify persons at risk.

-If you’re concerned by this, we can happily make arrangements for a professional inspection for you, simply email or call us free on 08000 92 93 94.
-For more information on Fire Risk Assessment check out our FREE downloadable Fact Sheet.
+If you’re concerned by this, we can happily make arrangements for a professional inspection for you, simply email or call us free on 08000 92 93 94, or download a copy of our Fire Risk Assessment fact sheet here.

 The sole purpose of this article is to provide guidance on the issues covered.
 This article is not intended to give legal advice, and, accordingly, it should not be relied upon.
 It should not be regarded as a comprehensive statement of the law and/or market practice in this area.
 We make no claims as to the completeness or accuracy of the information contained herein or in the links which were live at the date of publication.
 You should not act upon (or should refrain from acting upon) information in this publication without first seeking specific legal and/or specialist advice.
 Arthur J. Gallagher Insurance Brokers Limited trading as Deacon accepts no liability for any inaccuracy, omission or mistake in this publication, nor will we be responsible for any loss which may be suffered as a result of any person relying on the information contained herein.